Aureoboletus mirabilis: Microscopic characteristics

-Edibility

-Aureoboletus mirabilis is edible, yet tasteless according to Murrill, who also noted "this is one of the most difficult species to preserve, owing to its extremely juicy consistency".
-In contrast, modern field guides suggest this species to be an excellent edible.
-The Polish Heritage Cookery book opines that in taste, only Boletus edulis surpasses it.
-When sauteed in butter, the flesh has been noted to have a lemony taste.
-Field specimens covered with the white mold Sepedonium ampullosporum should not be consumed.
-The mushroom may also be attacked by the initially white Hypomyces chrysospermus.

 Chemical reactions

 Chemical tests are sometimes used to rapidly distinguish between closely related or morphologically similar species of mushrooms, or, in some cases, as characters to group species into subsections of a genus.
 Pigments present in the fungal hyphae are dissolved or react differently with various chemicals, and the color reactions may be used as taxonomic characters.
 When a drop of 10% aqueous solution of ammonium hydroxide is applied to the cap of B. mirabilis, the tissue turns a fleeting pink color that fades away.
 If a drop of commercial bleach (calcium hypochlorite) is applied, the tissue loses its color and becomes a pale blue.

 Similar species

-Aureoboletus mirabilis differs from other boletes in the covering of the cap, which superficially resembles that found on the surface of Boletellus ananas and Strobilomyces strobilaceus, but the scales are more rigid with a somewhat conical shape.
-It can be distinguished from these two species by both its bay-brown color, and the absence of a veil.
-Both of the other species mentioned possess a conspicuous veil, and the former is tan to brown with a pinkish tint, while the latter is dark brown or black.
+Aureoboletus mirabilis differs from other boletes in the covering of the cap, which superficially resembles that found on the surface of the tan-to-pinkish-brown Boletellus ananas and the dark brown or black Strobilomyces strobilaceus, but the scales are more rigid with a somewhat conical shape.
+It can be distinguished from these two species by both its bay-brown color and the absence of a veil, which the other two possess.
 Boletus edulis is separated from A. mirabilis by the color and texture of the cap, tubes and stem.
 Boletus coniferarum turns blue when bruised and has a very bitter taste.
-Aureoboletus projectellus is also similar in appearance to Aureoboletus mirabilis, but is found in eastern North America.
+Aureoboletus projectellus is also similar in appearance, but is found in eastern North America, as is Boletellus chrysenteroides.
+Xerocomellus atropurpureus is usually smaller.